thiagowfx/raytracer-lcg-2014/README.md

 make
 ```

-The generated binary will be on the build/ directory.
+The generated binaries will be placed on the build/ directory.

 I recommend the `feh` program for viewing the generated images.
 Use it as ```feh image.png```.